 <img alt="Commits per month for Eclipse Kuksa" style="width:80%" src="https://metrics.eclipse.org/images/projects/automotive.kuksa_commits.png" />

-Which produces the following image:
+Both syntax produce the following image:

 Endpoint for CSV files